HOW TO SCORE BASEBALL CARDS

 There are some key factors that can impact a card’s grade and value once scored.
 Age and year of the card matter – older vintage cards in top condition can be worth far more.
 Rare and highly sought after rookie or star players will also carry a premium.
 Numbered parallels, autographs, or patches can also boost a card’s worth graded highly.
 On the other hand, flaws have a major negative impact – even small edge or corner flaws can drop a modern card’s value considerably.

-Read also: MOST POPULAR BASEBALL CARDS RIGHT NOW
+Read also: 1ST YEAR FLEER BASEBALL CARDS

 To have cards graded professionally, collectors normally submit bulk orders and pay service fees per card graded.
 Turnaround times and costs vary but average $10-$20 per standard sport card submitted.
 Some may offer economy or express services.
 Cards are then authenticated, analyzed individually, given a thorough grade, and preserved permanently in a tamper proof slab.
 This official score becomes part of the card’s pedigree and is essential for high end buyers and sellers to determine investments accurately.
 Without a grade, conditions may be unclear or questionable making value hard to establish.